Using the Music Trainer Phrase Editor

 Changing the phrase end points

-Slide the start and stop buttons left and right to change the begin and end points.
-As you slide the buttons you will notice the time displayed in the "Begin:" or the "End:" field will change.
-Time is displayed as "min:sec".
+Slide the green start or red stop icons left and right to change the begin and end points.
+As you slide the icons you will notice the time displayed in the "Begin:" or the "End:" field will change.
+Time is displayed as "min:sec:1/100".
 All phrases must be at least one second long, with the beginning time before the end time.
 You will hear "pong" sound if you try to move the end points past the end of the scales or try to make the end time before the start time.

 Testing the Phrase